-Should you sign up with Visible or Cricket Wireless?
+Visible vs. Cricket Wireless: Which is better for you?

 |480p

-The main differences between the two plans are price, data, and hotspot limits, and that Cricket Wireless lets you roam and use your service in Canada and Mexico.
+Cricket also allows you to roam in Mexico and Canada for up to 50% of your usage.
 If you're a traveler or have family abroad, then this is definitely something you might be interested in.
 It's also important to note that Cricket's prices drop when you add more lines, making it almost as affordable as Visible (though still more expensive).

-Visible vs. Cricket Wireless: Visible's plans
+Visible vs. Cricket Wireless: Visible's plan

 Visible offers one simple plan at $40 per month with unlimited data, calling and texting, and great coverage thanks to Verizon's expansive 4G LTE and 5G network.
 With no contract, commitment, or extra fees, Visible is a great deal for anyone who wants a lot of data and wants to connect to Verizon's nationwide 5G network—as long as your phone is compatible.